 How much did your manufactured home remodel cost?

 What advice would you give someone about to tackle their own manufactured home remodel?

 What a great home!
 It’s homes like this that continue to inspire me and make me realize just how great a factory-built home can be.
-The poor image that manufactured homes get are unfair and doesn’t take into account the beauty, affordability, and convience of these homes.
+The poor image that manufactured homes get is unfair and doesn’t take into account the beauty, affordability, and convenience of these homes.
 Compare this gorgeous home to any site-built home and I guarantee you’ll not beat the price per square foot or the joy one gets from having a spectacular home at a price you can actually afford.

-Thank you so much Pat and Steve Towers!
-I appreciate you letting us visit your home.
+Thank you so much, Pat and Steve Towers!
+I appreciate you letting us visit and see your manufactured home remodel.
 It’s gorgeous!

 And thank you so much for reading Mobile and Manufactured Home Living!
 Hope to see you again soon!